Kettering, Thrapston and Huntingdon Railway: In operation

 There were never more than four passenger trains daily running throughout on the line, although there were some short working to Thrapston, and on summer Saturdays in the 1950s a through Leicester to Clacton-on-Sea service operated.

-The company was vested in the Midland Railway on 6 August 1897.
+The company was vested by the Midland Railway Act 1897 (60 & 61 Vict. c. clxxxiii) in the Midland Railway on 6 August 1897.

 After the 1923 Grouping, the London, Midland and Scottish Railway (LMS) took control of the line; the London and North Eastern Railway (LNER) controlled the main line at Huntingdon and eastwards.
 Soon the ironstone at the western end of the line became exhausted, and this, together with the increase in motor transport, caused a decline in the line's importance.

 There was a possibility of the line closing in the late 1930s but the demands of wartime transport during World War II kept the line in operation; a United States Air Force base was established at Stow Longa, which resulted in increased munitions traffic for the time being.

 Twywell closed in 1951 and Cranford five years later.
 A business study was carried out on the route between Kettering and Huntingdon in 1958; it showed considerable losses, and the result was that the passenger service was withdrawn after 15 June 1959.
 At the same time the line west of Kimbolton was closed completely.
 This was further cut back from 18 October 1963 when only the line from Kettering to Twywell remained open; there were extensive iron workings at Twywell.

 At the Kettering end of the line, crew-training was undertaken in August 1962.
 After the severe winter of 1962-63, a bridge near Raunds collapsed, and it was announced that all traffic would cease from 28 October 1963, except the Twywell ore trains.
 These continued until 27 July 1971.

 There is now no railway activity on the former line.